Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 **`noexcept`keyword**
 Using `noexcept` with move constructors (and move assignment operators) is a best practice in modern C++ to ensure exception safety and to enable potential optimizations.
-It guarantees that these operations will not throw exceptions, allowing for more efficient resource management and better performance, especially when used with standard library containers.
+It guarantees that these operations will not throw exceptions, allowing for more efficient resource management and better performance, especially when used with standard library containers. also when using `noexcept` the move does not fail back to copy resulting in incorrect behavior

 ```cpp
 int main()